 MyCE with MyMatrixx

-The following presentations were previously broadcast as live webinars and recorded by MyMatrixx.
-They are available to view, however, the recordings do not qualify for CE credit.
+The following presentations are available to view, however, they do not qualify for CE credit.

 Pharmacy Benefit Management 101

 Let’s get back to basics.
-Join us for this one-hour informative webinar to review the role of a pharmacy benefit manager (PBM) and how they help with workers’ comp claim management.
+Download the webinar presentation to review the role of a pharmacy benefit manager (PBM) and how they help with workers’ comp claim management.
 You’ll learn about prescription processing from the prescriber to the patient, the importance of a pharmacy network, and what’s in the prescription Utilization Management Toolbox.

 Specialty Drugs in Workers' Compensation

 Specialty drugs are developed for specific patient groups to treat chronic and complex conditions.
 Their utilization tends to be low, but their costs are high, which makes them an important segment of medications to manage - especially in workers' compensation claims.
-Watch this one-hour webinar where we will define specialty drugs and biosimilars, identify their place in therapy and for what conditions, analyze their cost trends, and discuss lower cost alternatives.
+Download and review the presentation where we will define specialty drugs and biosimilars, identify their place in therapy and for what conditions, analyze their cost trends, and discuss lower cost alternatives.

 The Use of GLP-1 Medications in Workers’ Compensation

 Weight loss medications aren’t often associated with workers’ compensation claims, but in recent years, the use of GLP-1s (Glucogon-Like Peptide-1 medications) in the commercial and workers’ comp industries has increased exponentially.
 These medications might be covered as part of treatment for diabetes and obesity−two comorbid conditions that are often linked together that can greatly impact an injured workers’ recovery and the trajectory and cost of a claim.
-Watch this one-hour webinar to review how GLP-1 medications work, when they are used, and what to expect next.
+Download the presentation to review how GLP-1 medications work, when they are used, and what to expect next.